-Eligibility for Services
+Eligibility for Services and

 Disability Services ensures equal access to George Mason University’s programs and services for qualified students with disabilities.
 A qualified student with a disability is a student with a disability who meets the academic and technical standards required for admission or participation in the university’s education program and services.
 As defined in the Americans with Disabilities Act (ADA) and section 504 of the Rehabilitation Act of 1973, a person has a disability if he/she:

 -has a physical or mental impairment that substantially limits one or more major life activities of such individual;

-- has a record of such an impairment; or
+- – has a record of such an impairment; or

-- is regarded as having such an impairment.
+- – is regarded as having such an impairment.

-- Diagnostic information that identifies the impairment/disability, provides information about the functional impact on the student’s ability to participate in Mason’s educational programs and services, and details typical progression or prognosis of the condition.
+- Diagnostic information that identifies the impairment, condition, and/or disability, and provides information about the current functional impact on the student’s ability to participate in academics, programs, and services.

 - A description of the diagnostic methodology used (e.g., criteria, methods, procedures, clinical narrative, observation, specific results).